way

 A degree, an amount, a sense.

-(plural only) The longitudinal guiding surfaces on the bed of a planer, lathe, etc. along which a table or carriage moves.
+A guiding surface on the bed of a planer, lathe, etc. along which a table or carriage moves; usually in pairs.

 (obsolete) To travel.